 Even though the neck and body on this instrument are sleek and thin, the frets are huge.
 This makes playing with this electric guitar much easier.

-Along with attractive aesthetics, the guitar comes in a variety of colours like black, gold, etc. and so you can choose any colour of your choice.
+Along with attractive aesthetics, the guitar comes in a variety of colors like black, gold, etc. and so you can choose any color of your choice.

 It has a nut with 1.65-inch width and a plastic truss rod cover on the headstock.
 Thick necks are sturdier and are also less prone to warping over a period of time (because of fluctuations in temperatures).
 However, it might not be that much comfortable for people with smaller hands.
 Therefore, anyone can modify it as per their comfort and choice.

 As the neck is made from mahogany, it is flexible, buoyant, and durable.
 This wood also helps to bring out that desired warm tones and resonance.
 The neck isn’t attached to the body with the bolt but instead is glued and therefore, the player can feel the string-to-body vibrations and resonance much better.

 Not using the bolt-on type of neck for attachment to the body also adds durability to this guitar.

 The frets in this guitar are quite big with an interesting design.
 There are 22 jumbo frets and the fingerboard radius is 350mm, thus playing this guitar is much easier as you can have plenty of room to experiment around.

 The frets are made up of Jatoba, a hardwood similar to Rosewood but much more sustainable, harder and cheaper in comparison.
 In addition, Jatoba is known for holding a good amount of moisture and leaving a minimum amount of blotch on the guitar’s surface.
 There is an LTD flag in fingerboard inlays and this provides it with a very custom look that I really like.

 As mentioned before, the body shape of this guitar is Les Paul (LP) and is made up of Mahogany.